 Configuring Your Application's Port

-Seenode automatically routes traffic from the internet to your running web service.
-To ensure your application can receive this traffic, it must listen on the correct port.
+seenode automatically routes traffic from the internet to your running web service.
+To ensure your application can receive this traffic, the service must listen on the container port that you configure in the dashboard.
+There is no default port; the Port input must be set before your first deployment.

 How Routing Works